 Check Local Representations—Both Physical and Digital

-When you’re checking what your local partners, marketers, and distributors are doing, be sure to examine both their physical, printed materials, and their digital work, too.
+When you’re checking what your local partners, marketers, and distributors are doing, be sure to examine both their printed materials, and their digital work, too.
 And don’t just look at their sales and marketing materials.
-Check out their company stationery, customer-facing materials, operational items, and internal employee communications.
+Check out other forms of branded content like their company stationery, customer-facing materials, operational items, and internal employee communications.

 Here are a few examples of the branded content to audit: